blarney-lang/blarney/README.md

 State machines are a common way of defining the control-path of a circuit.
 They are typically expressed by doing case-analysis of the current-state and manually setting the next-state.
-Quite often however, they can be expressed more neatly as a `Recipe` -- a simple imperative language with various control-flow statements.
+Quite often however, they can be expressed more neatly in a `Recipe` -- a simple imperative language with various control-flow statements.

 ```hs